garlingz/Onsight-Running-Order/README.md

 Opens the default browser to www.intervaltimer.com to create an interval timer.
 This site is often used by USA Climbing timer.

 # **<u>Project Goals</u>**
-* Learn Object Oriented Programming by using Classes and Functions for project - Didn't do very well.
+* Learn Object Oriented Programming by using Classes and Functions for project...
 * Learn how to make an interactable interface using Python. &#x2705;
 * Be able to present project to BP. &#x2705;
 * Program should be able to: